 Yes, the Random Access Memory tends to degrade over time.
-The lifespan of the RAM varies widely depending on the usage conditions but a typical consumer DRAM is made to last for several years even on heavy operations.
-In general, consumer RAM is expected to function reliably for 5 to 10 years under normal conditions.
+The lifespan of the RAM varies widely depending on usage conditions, but a typical consumer DRAM is designed to last for several years, even under heavy operations.
+Generally, consumer RAM is expected to function reliably for 5 to 10 years under normal operating conditions.

-Our computers and laptops use the DRAM as the primary memory and this RAM is based on the capacitors.
-Now, because the capacitors can’t store the charge permanently and require constant refreshing, the operation of the DRAM becomes complex.
-RAM chips operate on very high frequency which also induces a lot of heat.
+Our computers and laptops use DRAM as the primary memory, and this DRAM is based on capacitors.
+Now, because capacitors can’t store charge permanently and require constant refreshing, the operation of DRAM becomes complex.
+RAM chips operate at very high frequencies, which also induces a lot of heat.
 So, the DRAM has all the elements that contribute to faster degradation and lower lifespan.
-However, the design of DRAM is so simple, that the memory chips can work for years under heavy load without any errors.
+However, the design of DRAM is so simple that memory chips can operate reliably for years under heavy load without any errors.
 A single memory cell in the DRAM comprises a transistor and a capacitor.

 The memory read-and-write operations aren’t very destructive for both transistors and capacitors.
-But, still, some factors may contribute to faster degradation like temperature and over-use.
-I want to discuss all of them and then tell you how you can eliminate them and make your RAM last longer.
+However, certain factors may still contribute to faster degradation, including high temperatures and overuse.
+I want to discuss all of them and then show you how to eliminate them, making your RAM last longer.

 Reasons for RAM degradation

-RAMs are made to work along with the CPU at a very high speed for long periods.
-Unlike long-term storage drives like SSDs and HDDs, RAM chips hardly have time to rest.
+RAMs are designed to operate in tandem with the CPU at a high speed for extended periods.
+Unlike long-term storage devices like SSDs and HDDs, RAM chips have little time to rest.
 The intensity of usage will decide your RAM’s degradation period.
-High-frequency and intensive usage like gaming and heavy computational tasks increases the number of reads and writes on the RAM.
-Over time, this could lead to the wearing of capacitors, transistors, and other components inside your RAM.
+High-frequency and intensive usage, like gaming and heavy computational tasks, increases the number of reads and writes to the RAM.
+Over time, this can lead to the wear and tear of capacitors, transistors, and other components within your RAM.

-Continuous high temperatures can also result in faster degradation of your RAM.
-This is because electronic components wear faster when exposed to abnormal heat for long durations.
-This happens mostly because of poor cooling and high ambient temperatures.
-Over long periods, the RAM will degrade just because of the normal aging of the components.
+Continuous high temperatures can also lead to the faster degradation of your RAM.
+This is because electronic components wear out more quickly when exposed to excessive heat for prolonged periods.
+This typically occurs due to inadequate cooling and high ambient temperatures.
+Over long periods, the RAM will degrade due to the normal aging of its components.

 The electrical noises from the nearby components can also result in RAM degradation.
-Also, physical damage, manufacturing defects, electrical stress, power fluctuations, and software bugs can result in RAM damage and even premature failures.
+Additionally, physical damage, manufacturing defects, electrical stress, power fluctuations, and software bugs can cause RAM damage, potentially leading to premature failures.

 How to detect RAM degradation?